Snowflake-Labs/semantic-model-generator/README.md

 ## Streamlit in Snowflake Deployment

+> **Note**: Deploying this app in Streamlit in Snowflake requires support for python 3.9+ in Streamlit in Snowflake, which is in Private Preview.
+Please contact your account representative to enable if not already enabled.
+We also require streamlit 1.35.0, which is generally available.

 [Snowflake CLI](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/index) is recommended for deploying the app in Streamlit in Snowflake.
-Please see Snowflake CLI [installation instructions](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/installation/installation) to install.
+Please see Snowflake CLI [installation instructions](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/installation/installation) to install. **Snowflake CLI version 3.0+ is required**.
 Follow the below instructions to install the Semantic Model Generator in Streamlit in Snowflake.

 If you do not have Snowflake CLI installed, Steps #2 and #3 below can be replicated manually with the [VS Code Snowflake extension](https://docs.snowflake.com/en/user-guide/vscode-ext) or Snowsight.
 Please note that parameters passed (with flag `-D`) will be need to be hard-coded in the `.sql` files directly.
 If using Snowsight, you may use the files upload wizard to upload files.
 Please pay close attention to maintain the directory structure referenced in `setup_sis/app_setup.sql`.